Borneo: Jul 11—29, 2017

 This combination of superb forests, exotic wildlife, and friendly people is hard to beat—surely one of the most exciting destinations on earth for the natural history enthusiast.
 Towering Mount Kinabalu is home to an impressive array of endemic species, both plants and animals (including birds), while the magnificent lowland forests of Sepilok, the Kinabatangan River, and Danum Valley are home to Orangutans, Bornean Pygmy Elephants, Proboscis Monkeys, rare Storm’s Storks, eight species of hornbills, the ethereal Bornean Ground-Cuckoo, and several jewel-like pittas.
 Photographic opportunities abound.

 Borneo—the very name conjures images of teeming jungles and a profusion of strange and little-known plants and creatures.
-Giant flying squirrels, hairy primates, gliding snakes and flying frogs, orchid-like praying mantis, goggle-eyed tarsiers, the world’s largest flower, weird monkeys, carnivorous pitcher plants, and much more all characterize this fabulous island.
+Giant flying squirrels, hairy primates, gliding snakes and flying reptiles, orchid-like praying mantis, goggle-eyed tarsiers, the world’s largest flower, weird monkeys, carnivorous pitcher plants, and much more all characterize this fabulous island.

 The tropical dipterocarp forests of Borneo are among the world’s oldest, supporting an amazing diversity of animal and plant life, surpassed only by the lowland communities of the Amazon Basin.
 The sheer number of charismatic species found here, including Bornean Orangutan, Bornean Pygmy Elephant, Proboscis Monkey, Bornean Clouded Leopard, Great Argus, eight species of hornbills, and Bornean Bristlehead, endows these forests and their visitors with one of the most exciting tropical rainforest experiences anywhere on our planet.
 Borneo’s smaller birds are no less exciting, with numerous little-known endemics plus a plethora of tropical Asian pigeons, parakeets, cuckoos, trogons, kingfishers, barbets, woodpeckers, broadbills, pittas, bulbuls, babblers, flowerpeckers, sunbirds and more.